workleap/wl-r2wc/README.md

 In order to use your generated Web Components inside a React+Typescript app, we need to:
 - Provide type definitions for the widget props.
 - Build a wrapper component for each web component to easily interact with them.
+- Add initial script to the main page

 > [!CAUTION]
 > Although it is possible, we **STRONGLY** recommend not using custom HTML attributes and events.
 Instead, only use the provided `data` and the following utility functions.
 With this, you will have a unified pattern across your codebase.